 Mary Meeker Internet Trends

 The most comprehensive data set from multiple sources, multiple companies assembled by a team from Kleiner Perkins.
 The depth of data collected & collated and then the conclusions drawn from the data will provide deep insights.
-At 355 pages its quite a bit of time but you will get a lot of understanding about the future of Internet and the services that people consume.
+At 355 pages, it’s quite a bit of time to consume, but you will get a lot of understanding about the future of Internet and the services that people consume.
 Mind blowing.

 Cisco Visual Networking Index

-Cisco publishes extensive research about Global IP traffic.
-In parts, the research data seems to be overly focussed on supporting Cisco sales messaging and makes it somewhat suspect.
-However, the graphics are good, the data is easily consumed and you can find useful resources in it.
+Cisco publishes extensive research about global IP traffic.
+In parts, the research data seems to be overly focused on Cisco sales messaging, and that makes it somewhat suspect.
+However, the graphics are good, the data is easily consumed, and you can find useful information.

 Email Client Marketshare

-Email client usage worldwide, collected from 1.05 billion email opens.
+Email client usage worldwide, collected from 1.05 billion opened emails.
 Provided by Litmus, which offers bulk email services and analytics.

 Mozilla Telemetry Dashboard

-Mozilla has a wide range of data available at this site, needs some time to work out which variables are worthwhile.
+Mozilla has a wide range of data available at this site, but you’ll need some time to work out which variables are worthwhile to you.

 International Telecommunications Union (ITU) ICT Facts and Figures

-The ITU is a mostly irrelevant bureaucracy (i.e. who still calls technology “ICT”!!!) but has a statistics division that releases good data and information.
+The ITU is arguably an irrelevant bureaucracy, but it has a statistics division that releases good data and information.